 Ask Your Travel Companions What They Want To Do

 If you’re planning a scuba vacation, you won’t be spending all of your time in the water.
 Chances are, you won’t be traveling alone, either.
 If your traveling companion isn’t scuba certified, it’s essential to discuss how they’d like to spend their vacation.
 Suppose they want to hike, spend their time on the beach, or enjoy world-class amenities at the hotel.
 In that case, you might consider going to a resort that offers scuba excursions alongside other activities and offerings.
-A vacation package in Curacao might meet the bill for everyone on your trip while you explore world-class diving, as there are many beautiful things to do even for non-divers and great reasons to dive in Curacao.
+An all-inclusive resort in Curacao might meet the bill for everyone on your trip while you explore world-class diving, as there are many beautiful things to do even for non-divers and great reasons to dive in Curacao.

 Research Local Scuba Requirements

 Depending on where you travel for your scuba trip, there might be specific rules, requirements, or customs you’ll need to abide by before you head into the water.
 For example, you should know if it is customary to tip the captain of the dive charter or if you need to bring specific items.
 It is illegal to wear sunscreen in some waters, while in other cultures, it’s considered rude to let someone see the bottom of your feet.
 You’ll be a lot more comfortable going into these situations prepared, especially if you’re traveling internationally and won’t be close to home.